 Overview

 This page briefly summarizes slendr’s most important features.
-A a much detailed description of the slendr architecture and an extensive set of practical code examples can be found in our paper in the PCI journal and on our website.
+A much detailed description of the slendr architecture and an extensive set of practical code examples can be found in our paper in the PCI journal and on our website.

 Citing slendr